ploMP4/GoGo-MyProject/docs/docs/gadgets/files.md

 gogo react-component _NAME Button
 ```

-Now our newly created file will look like this:
+Our newly created file will look like this:

 ```jsx title="components/component.jsx"
 import React from "react";